 Athletes compete in six classes based on the nature and extent of their impairment.
 In the seated class (PTWC), athletes use a handcycle for the cycling element of the competition and a wheelchair for the running element.
-In standing classes (PTS2-5), they may use assistive devices, such as prosthetic legs, and bicycle modifications are also permitted.
+In standing classes (PTS2-5), they may use assistive devices, such as prosthetic legs, while bicycle modifications are also permitted.
 In the visual impairment class (PTVI), athletes are assisted by a guide of the same sex throughout the competition.
 After Rio 2016 the classification was further divided from six to nine.
-The classes are summarised below:

 For the Tokyo 2020 Games, events will be held for four of the nine classes outlined above, for both men and women.